yewon5858/testing-ai-more/README.md

   - **Azure**: A prototype to connect and interact with AzureGPT.
   - **ChatGPT**: A prototype to connect and interact with ChatGPT.

+# testaigenerator

+## Describtion

+## How to use the VSCode Plugin

+## Dependencies

+- "@azure/openai": "^1.0.0-beta.12"
+- openai@^4.0.0

+## Installing Dependencies & Build

+# MCDC-Backend
+The MCDC-Backend provides multiple endpoint to reach.
+The two main ones are:

+  - /AnlayseExp
+  - /AnlayseMultiExp

+## How to use the MCDC_Backend

+## Dependencies

+## Docker

+Use "docker build -t mcdc_test_backend ." to build locally the docker image.
+Afterwards you can run "docker run -p 5000:5000 mcdc_test_backend" to start the container.

 # py-mcdc
 This project aims at generating test cases satisfying modified condition decision coverage (MC/DC) criterion based on reduced ordered decision diagrams (roBDDs).